 These ads are typically placed on either the top or bottom of a page, along with an “Ad” designation, to let users know that it is a paid advertisement.
 Some ads appear in small text format, while others appear as Product Listing Ads (PLAs), with product-based images appearing in a featured carousel.

 Search Engine Marketing is an effective marketing strategy as it allows businesses the opportunity to place their ads in front of highly motivated customers, with high commercial intent, ultimately leading to higher conversion rates.

 What is the difference between SEO and SEM?

 SEO refers to the process of getting web traffic through organic or unpaid search results, on different search engines.
 In SEO, businesses don’t pay for their ranking on search engines.
-These ranks are instead earnt by businesses, by having the most relevant, and optimised content, for any given keyword or keyphrase.
+These ranks are instead earned by businesses, by having the most relevant, and optimized content, for any given keyword or keyphrase.
 Organic search results on SERP don’t include the designation “Ad” on them.

 SEM, on the other hand, is the process of getting traffic to a website through the means of paid ads.
 SEM and SEO are an essential component of most digital marketing strategies, that work together to drive more traffic, and significantly enhance brand awareness.

 The most commonly used SEM Platforms are Google and Bing.

 - Google Ads- Google Ads is Google’s online advertising platform that companies can use to display short adverts about their products and services, on the Google search engine.
 Google Ads is very flexible, and allows its customer to set a maximum daily limit cost of the campaign.
 It allows businesses access to its billions of daily users.
 According to Moz, 80% of search results now contain Google Ads ad placements.
 This just goes to show that more and more businesses are turning to Google Ads, to get more visibility and traffic.